Heart and Vascular Care

-“Any kind of stressful events can trigger AFib,” Dr. Jafri says.
+“Any stressful event can trigger AFib,” Dr. Jafri says.
 “Even something as simple as a person who doesn’t hydrate well taking in more caffeine than they’re used to can provoke an episode.”

 Whether you’re experiencing symptoms or know you are at increased risk, it is important to be screened for AFib.
-It’s diagnosed using an electrocardiogram (EKG), where several small electrodes are placed on the skin to record heart activity.
+AFib is diagnosed with an electrocardiogram (ECG).
+Several small electrodes are placed on the skin to record heart activity.

 Your treatment options